Security Audit Prompts: AppSec for Indie Devs (2026)

 Common mistakes

-• Auditing only injection bugs and skipping authorization entirely
+• Auditing only injection bugs and skipping authorization entirely — yet A01 Broken Access Control outranks A05 Injection in the 2025 list.

-• Trusting “the framework handles it” without verifying which version and config
+• Trusting “the framework handles it” without verifying which version and config.

 Tags: #Prompt #AI coding #Security audit